polypheny/Website/documentation/Stores/Docker.md

 *For security reason it is highly recommended changing [supersecret] to something different before deploying.*

-When Docker is run with`sudo`, `~/.polypheny/certs/localhost` should be replaced with `/home/[user]/.polypheny/certs/localhost`.
+When running Docker using `sudo`, `~/.polypheny/certs/localhost` should be replaced with `/home/[user]/.polypheny/certs/localhost`.
 {:.note title="Attention"}

-### Insecure Connection Windows (only development)

-When using Windows, one can also use a different method to allow Polyheny to connect to Docker.
-This method should only be used for local debugging and disabled after.

-Docker allows to use insecure local connections by enabling them in the settings.
-For this one has to open the Docker Desktop settings and check the box **Expose daemon on tcp://localhost:2375 without TLS**.

-## Validate Connection and Deploy Adapter in Polypheny
+## Validate Connection and Deploy Data Stores

-After configuring Docker correctly, one can start Polypheny and navigate to **Config -> Docker**.
+After configuring Docker correctly, one can start Polypheny-DB and navigate to **Config -> Docker**.
+When the connection has been set up correctly, it will be highlighted green and display **Reachable**.
-When the Insecure Connection method was used one has to change the Docker instance settings accordingly.
-For one, the **use insecure** checkbox has to be checked and second the port has to be changed to **2375**.
-When the connection was set up correctly, it will highlight green and display **Reachable**.
 Do not forget to save, after making changes.

 ## (Optional) Docker on Remote Hosts
-To allow for a more flexible deployment setup, Polypheny also allows connecting to external Docker instances.
-While the steps to achieve this are mostly identical to the local setup, there are some key differences.
+To allow for a more flexible deployment setup, Polypheny-DB also allows Docker installations running on other machines.
+The necessary steps tp connect to a remote docker instance are mostly identical to the local setup.

-### Enable Docker on Remote Host
-It is recommended to use the TLS container for this setup.
-First, the CERT_HOSTNAME needs to be exchanged with the ip of the remote host.
-Then it can be started, and the automatically generated certificates need to be copied to the client and placed in `~/.polypheny/certs/[ip-of-remote]` or `/home/[user]/.polypheny/certs/localhost` when using `sudo`.
+Before starting the connector container (using compose or the run command) on the remote system, make sure to change the CERT_HOSTNAME to the IP address or hostname of the remote system.
+After starting the connector container, copy the generated certificates to `~/.polypheny/certs/[ip-of-remote]` on the system Polypheny-DB is running on.

-One has to make sure, to allow the port 2376 of the remote to be accessible from the correct external source.
+Make sure that port 2376 on the remote system is accessible from the machine Polypheny-DB is running on.
 {:.note title="Attention"}

-When everything is set up correctly the remote can be added in Polypheny by navigating to the **Config** -> **Docker**.
-There a new instance can be created, and the ip of the remote needs to be entered.
+When everything has been set up correctly, the remote can be added in the UI by navigating to **Config** -> **Docker**.
+To connect to the remote host, add a new instance using the IP address of the machine the remote docker instance is running on.

 ## Troubleshooting
-* **The certificates are not in the `~/.polypheny/certs/`, when using the TLS Container:**
+* **Starting the connector container fails.
+No certificates in the `~/.polypheny/certs/` folder.**

-  If there already exist a folder **localhost** or **[ip-of-remote]**, try deleting it and re-run the `docker-compose up -d` or the docker run file.
+  If there is already a **localhost** or **[ip-of-remote]** folder, try deleting it and run `docker-compose up -d` or execute the Docker run command again.
-  When using a Unix operating system, one can also try to give the approperate rights to the certs folder, by using:
+  When using a Unix operating system, one can also try to set the access rights to the certs folder:
   ```
   sudo chmod -R 770 .polypheny/certs/
   sudo chown -R ubuntu:docker .polypheny/certs/